Visit Inland Empire's San Manuel Stadium

 It may be possible to achieve a complete understanding of the great American pastime without taking in a baseball game along historic Route 66 hosted by a Minor League team named after historic Route 66, but who wants to find out?
 The wiser course is to get your kicks at an Inland Empire 66ers game.

 Contemporary Minor League Baseball came to the hub of California's San Bernardino and Riverside Counties with the arrival of the San Bernardino Spirit in 1987.
-The Spirit were a Seattle Mariners affiliate at the time of their arrival, switching to the Los Angeles Dodgers in 1995.
-In 1996 the Spirit relocated to Rancho Cucamonga and, in a corresponding move, the Salinas Spurs relocated to San Bernardino and began operating as the Stampede.
-The Los Angeles affiliation remained.
+The Spirit were a Seattle Mariners affiliate at the time of their arrival and played as such through 1992.
+The next year, the Spirit technically relocated to Rancho Cucamonga to become the Quakes, but, in a corresponding move, the Salinas Spurs relocated to San Bernardino to pick up the Spirit mantle.
+They became a Dodgers affiliate in 1995.

 From a fan's perspective, the biggest change came with the opening of the park now known as San Manuel Stadium in 1996, which coincided with the Spirit being rebranded as the Stampede.